 You've stitched it.
-Now you need to block it.
+Now you need to block your needlepoint design.
 What should you use for a needlepoint blocking board?

 1. Homemade needlepoint blocking board option